Palakorn-Voramongkol/golang-kong-keycloak/README.md

 *   **Robust Public Key Handling:** The configuration script fetches the JWK from Keycloak (via the proxy) and uses cryptographic libraries to convert the **`n` (modulus)** and **`e` (exponent)** components into a standard **PEM-formatted public key**.
 This is the most reliable way to register an RSA key with Kong's built-in JWT plugin.

-### 3. Go Application (`main.go`)
+### 3. Go API Application (`main.go`)

-*   **Trusting the Gateway:** The most important architectural decision is to **remove JWT validation middleware from the Go application**.
+*   **Trusting the Gateway:** The most important architectural decision is to **remove JWT validation middleware from the Go API application**.
 We trust that any request reaching the app has already been authenticated by Kong.

-*   **Authorization vs. Authentication:** While the Go app doesn't re-authenticate the user, it still performs **authorization**.
+*   **Authorization vs. Authentication:** While the Go API app doesn't re-authenticate the user, it still performs **authorization**.
 For the `/user` and `/admin` endpoints, it parses the token (without verifying the signature) and checks the `roles` claim to ensure the user has the correct permissions for that specific action.
 This is a perfect separation of concerns.